espressif/vscode-esp-idf-extension/docs/tutorial/wsl.md

 ### Additional steps for debugging

-Make sure to run `ESP-IDF: Add OpenOCD rules file (For Linux users)` command to add openOCD rules in the WSL before running openOCD and starting a debug session.
+Make sure to run `ESP-IDF: Add OpenOCD rules file (For Linux users)` command to add OpenOCD rules in the WSL before running OpenOCD and starting a debug session.

 ## Debugging